kalasNTY/nf-omniCLIP_docker/README.md

 # omniCLIP Nextflow Pipeline (Docker Version)

 ## Overview
 This repository contains a Nextflow pipeline for running **omniCLIP**, a computational framework for analyzing **CLIP and ARTR-seq** NGS data interogating transcriptome-wide RNA-protein interaction.
-The pipeline is built to work with a **Docker container** and is optimized for running a **test dataset on chromosome 3** by default.
+The pipeline is built to work with a **Docker container** and is running a **test dataset on chromosome 3** by default unless user provides custom data and parameters.

 > **Note:** This pipeline does **not** support multi-core processing yet (`params.nb_cores = 1`).
 A version using a **Singularity container** for HPC environments will be published in a separate repository (**TBA**).